Quasi-regular representations and property RD: Length functions, quasi-regular representations

 \begin{theorem} $($\cite{He}, C. Herz.$)$ Let G be a connected semisimple Lie group with finite center.
 Then $G$ has property RD with respect to a length function associated to a left-invariant Riemannian metric on $G$. \end{theorem} See \cite{He},\cite{C},\cite{Boy} for proofs.

 We can now easily prove Proposition \ref{uncoef}:

 \begin{proof} Consider the quasi-regular representation $\lambda_{G/P}$ associated to $P$ a minimal parabolic subgroup of $G$.
-In \cite{Boy}, we prove that this representation satifies property RD w.r.t. $L$ where $L$ is associated to a left-invariant Riemannian metric.
-Hence, there exist $C>0$ and $d\geq1$ such that for all $\xi,\eta \in L^{2}(G/P)$ we have Applying the above inequality for $\xi=1_{G/P}$ and $\eta\in L_{+}^{2}(G/P)$, and using Lemma \ref{stable'} and Lemma \ref{l1} we obtain for some $C>0$ and for the same $d\geq 1$, that for all $\eta \in L^{2}_{+}(G/P)$
+In \cite{Boy}, we prove that this representation satifies property RD with respect to $L$ where $L$ is associated to a left-invariant Riemannian metric.
+Hence, there exist $C>0$ and $d\geq1$ such that for all $\xi,\eta \in L^{2}(G/P)$ we have Applying the above inequality for $\xi=1_{G/P}$ and $\eta\in L_{+}^{2}(G/P)$, and using Lemma \ref{stable'} and Lemma \ref{l1} we obtain for some $C'>0$ and for the same $d\geq 1$, that for all $\eta \in L^{2}_{+}(G/P)$

 \end{proof}